monachgrievings/monachgrievings/README.md

 <br> <img width="390" height="47" alt="image" src="https://github.com/user-attachments/assets/c0bb97b2-0a56-411e-b543-65eac444125c" />
-<br> DO NOT copy  or take inspo of my skins or post them on pintrest, no you don't have my permission.
+<br> DO NOT copy  or take inspo of my skins or post them on pinterest, no you don't have my permission.
 <br> pfp art credit goes to https://x.com/skyt903, lordX model belongs to outcome memories.
 <br>
 <br> <sub> links that aren't in this specific bio are for awareness purpose, advice at your own risk.<sub>